5 practical scenarios for jump-starting the future of your business with smart machines

 What’s left to do for people will be more interesting

 What all these scenarios have in common is that you would free people from stressful, yet often dull tasks and the many possible errors and liabilities in reviewing large masses of data from a variety of sources.
 Smart machines can be much faster and more reliable at this kind of work.
 Digital technologies and machine systems don’t get tired or bored, and they don’t have emotional biases.

 Humans would come in where machines reach their limits.
 Sooner or later, they may find an opportunity or a need for correction that goes beyond their structured, predictable resources, that involves unforeseen elements and changes in the business model or process flows that require a more strategic view.
 Machine learning or AI might even handle those types of situations, but remember, we’re looking for the more affordable, simple steps you can take now.
 Evolving automatic notifications to make your machines smarter might well be feasible and affordable, and yield a much faster payoff than more radical and disruptive activities.

 Where do you see the most interesting use cases for smarter machines, and how are you planning for them?
-Send me a note at firstname.lastname@example.org.
+Fill the form below to send me a note.